Tritlo/TACOS/README.md

 + The detection gives me errors

   Make sure that boto is able to access your IAM user, and make sure that user has permissions for S3, Rekognition and SNS.

+If it still doesn't work, open an issue, and I'll be glad to help!